-Dave Miller is the kind of guy who will make you laugh, stay by your side and do whatever it takes to make for a better day.
-An imposing figure at 6”2” and a strapping 275 pounds of pure muscle, the only thing stronger than his body is his spirit.
+Dave Miller was the kind of guy who would make you laugh, stay by your side and do whatever it took to make for a better day.
+An imposing figure at 6”2” and a strapping 275 pounds of pure muscle, the only thing stronger than his body was his spirit.

 Three Months Came and Went

 Dave’s oncologist explained that cancer is like a jigsaw puzzle; all the pieces need to be together to establish a plan.
 It seemed that the pieces were all in place, so Dave began traditional chemotherapy.
 When the results were only moderately effective, his medical team recommended genomic testing, the results of which were that his cancer was ALK+.
 Thanks to cutting-edge research, Dave then began a regiment of targeted oral therapies.

 Dave made the best of treatment days not only for himself but for the other patients as well.
 With his signature sense of humor and unbreakable spirit, he would do what he could to lighten the mood.
 Over time he began to share his love of magic by doing tricks for the nurses and patients.
 He would arrive to each chemo appointment wearing an irreverent t-shirt; “Straight Outta Chemo” among his favorites.
 Dave brought energy, hope, and much-needed laughter to the oncology unit in Harrisburg, Pennsylvania.

 As the chemo began to shrink his tumors, his strength began to come back.
 He decided to return to his longtime passion: weightlifting.
 It wasn’t long before he entered a competition and bench pressed an impressive 410 pounds.
 In so doing, he broke a state record.
 He was still in treatment for Stage 4 lung cancer.
 That calls for a “Take That Cancer” t-shirt.